Miff-Real/DanTModules-Manual/README.md

 I would love to see anything you create with this plugin, tag your creations with `#dantmodules` & the name of the modules used.
 On Instagram you can also directly tag me [@dant.synth](https://www.instagram.com/dant.synth/)

 If you feel generous or want to motivate me to further develop this plugin, you may [donate here](https://monzo.me/danieltilley2).

+## Nu Metal

+As of DanTModules `v2.4.0` there will be a new design philosophy implemented, based upon the experience and lessons learned from the original 10 modules of the plugin.

+This new philosophy and modules will be called `NuMetal` and they are documented separately [NuMetal-Modules](numetal-modules.md)

 ## Common Controls & Concepts